influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/docker.md

     ```

 ### Upgrade with a custom InfluxDB 1.x configuration file
-If you're currently running an InfluxDB 1.x deployment with custom configuration
+If you're currently running an InfluxDB 1.x deployment with a custom configuration
 file similar to:

 ```sh